silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 assume you have cloned it already to your local machine with `git clone`.

 Gitlab contains some public repositories with code to help you get started.
 Rather than start from scratch, you can have a basic website up and running in little time.
+This is in fact the preferred method of starting development, as it will ensure the maximum level of CWP compatibility for your project.

 First of all, let's change directory into the project repository we setup in [Gitlab Setup](../development-tutorials/gitlab-setup)

 	$ cd /path/to/my/project-repo

 Now check out the list of [public CWP repositories](http://gitlab.cwp.govt.nz/public).
 Here you will find all recipes you can use as a base for your project.
-Let's pull the recipe in by first creating the remote "recipes-basic" from which we will obtain the code.
+Let's pull the recipe in by first creating the remote "recipe-basic" from which we will obtain the code.

-	$ git remote add recipes-basic https://gitlab.cwp.govt.nz/cwp/recipe-basic.git
+	$ git remote add recipe-basic https://gitlab.cwp.govt.nz/cwp/recipe-basic.git

 We now have a new remote called "recipies-basic".
 Git has a default remote called "origin" which points to Gitlab so you push code to that so others can pull it.
 The remote for "recipes-basic" is the same concept, except it points to